CEEMS Exporter

 ceems_exporter --collector.slurm --collector.perf.hardware-events --collector.perf.software-events --collector.perf.hardware-cache-events --collector.ebpf.io-metrics --collector.ebpf.network-metrics

-In production, users may not wish to profile their codes all the time even though the overhead induced by these monitoring these metrics is negligible.
-In order to tackle this usecase, collection of perf metrics can be triggered by the presence of a configured environment variable.
+In production, users may not wish to profile their codes all the time even though the overhead induced by monitoring these metrics is negligible.
+In order to tackle this use case, collection of perf metrics can be triggered by the presence of a configured environment variable.
 Operators need to choose an environment variable(s) name and configure it with the exporter as follows:

 ceems_exporter --collector.slurm --collector.perf.hardware-events --collector.perf.software-events --collector.perf.hardware-cache-events --collector.perf.env-var=CEEMS_ENABLE_PERF --collector.perf.env-var=ENABLE_PERF